-Many British nationals have encountered problems when expecting their UK financial adviser or financial institution to advise them on Italian tax efficiency and compliance with many still charging fees for advice and services which do not work for Italian residents and where mistakes can be very costly.
+Many are still charging fees for advice, services and products which do not work for Italian residents and mistakes can be costly.

 During the global financial crisis of 2008, many failed banks were bailed out by governments.
 Current arrangements prohibit this.